metrorailings/OwlBlog/content/posts/week-4-insights-1.md

 Carson Wentz seems much more willing to throw the ball underneath at least.
 His pocket presence has gotten better, though he's been sacked a few times.

 Jacoby Brissett very clearly needs time to pass the ball.
 He's not much in terms of mobility and the anticipation simply isn't there, so the boy needs time to meditate back there before he throws the rock.
 Miami's offensive line won't be giving him that time any time soon.

+***

+## Browns @ Vikings

+Browns defensive line looks a bit more fierce this year now that Myles Garrett is completely healthy and Jadaveon Clowney can be that book-end rusher opposite Garrett.

+Cleveland's defensive linemen are swarming all over Kirk Cousins.